Installation on Windows ™¶

 Build options¶

-Various build options can be set in the nmake.opt
+Various build options can be set in the nmake.opt file to define

 the location of the built libraries you want to use to build your